-Students are expected and encouraged to show respect for God's presence by wearing their nicest clothing to church and at religious programs.
+Students (both dorm and village) are expected and encouraged to show respect for God's presence by wearing their nicest clothing to church (including vespers) and at religious programs.

-Ladies are expected to wear modest dresses, skirts with dress shoes.
-Gentlemen are to wear slacks with a tucked-in dress shirt, turtleneck, or sweater.
+Ladies (both dorm and village) are expected to wear modest dresses, skirts that must have hemlines that touches the knee when standing with dress shoes.
+Gentlemen (both dorm and village) are to wear slacks with a tucked-in dress shirt, turtleneck, or sweater.
 Athletic shoes, flip flops and hats, are not acceptable.